MaxGrossmann/FastGWConvergence/README.md

 # Fast GW Convergence (FGWC)

 The code and data in this repository correspond to the research results published in the paper "[A robust, simple, and efficient convergence workflow for GW calculations](https://doi.org/10.1038/s41524-024-01311-9)".
-When using this repository, please cite the paper as: Großmann, M., Grunert, M. & Runge, E. A robust, simple, and efficient convergence workflow for GW calculations. npj Comput Mater 10, 135 (2024). https://doi.org/10.1038/s41524-024-01311-9
+When using this repository, please cite the paper as: Großmann, M., Grunert, M. & Runge, E. A robust, simple, and efficient convergence workflow for GW calculations.
+Npj Comput Mater 10, 135 (2024). https://doi.org/10.1038/s41524-024-01311-9

 This code base was created to converge G0W0 calculations in a robust, simple and efficient way.
 These workflows are designed to analyze the convergence behavior.